TheXtream/TheXtream/README.md

-- 👋 Hi, I’m @TheXtream
+- 👋 Hi, I’m @Xtream
 - 👀 I’m interested in LUA, HTML, JS, Python, C# and C++
 - 🌱 I’m currently learning LUA and C#
 - 💞️ I’m currently working on my RP server named Balkan Blaze
 - 📫 How to reach me?
 You can contact me trough Discord: Xtream#0001
+- 🕸️ Take a look at my website! https://balkanblaze.xyz